 Alport syndrome may be misdiagnosed as IgA Nephropathy, thin basement membrane disease, focal segmental glumerulosclerosis or other chronic kidney disease.
 Genetic testing is key to early and accurate diagnosis.
-Those with a confirmed diagnosis should enroll in the patient registry, consider participating in our Natural History Study, and may be eligible to enroll in a clinical clinical.
+Those with a confirmed diagnosis should enroll in the patient registry, consider participating in our Natural History Study, and may be eligible to enroll in a clinical trial.

 PRIMARY SYMPTOM IS HEMATURIA, USUALLY MICROSCOPIC